Castle and Lands of Auchruglen: History

 In 1775 the castle is not recorded on Andrew Armstrong's map however an 'Auchen' is marked.
 James Paterson recorded that Archruglen was an old tower, the remains of which were still visible and well known in 1866, located on a steep eminence on the banks of the River Irvine.
 James Paterson states that the castle was a property of the Campbells of Loudoun, but not their principal residence.
 Craufuird Loudoun states that Auchruglen was a square peel tower that lay between High Dalloy and Crosstrees Farms and had been built around 1527, not as a formidable fortress, but as a keep, a place of refuge, built for the purposes of protection and shelter under the circumstances of a sudden emergency.

+In 1846 it was stated that the ruins of the castle were still pointed out by locals.

 Gallow Law Cairn lies above the castle's location and it is said to have been the site of a barony court hangings in feudal times.
 A Gallow Hill Cairn in 1926 was built by local miners to the memory of the Covenanter James Smith of Threepwood, who died for civil and religious liberty in 1684.